lovettchris/wincam/README.md

 to hit that target as closely as possible so that the frames you collect form a nice smooth video as shown in the [video.py example](examples/video.py).

+Note, there is no point providing an `fps` target greater than the windows monitor refresh rate.
+You can find this refresh rate on your Display Settings `Advanced settings` tab.
+If you do you will only get duplicate frames since the underlying `Direct3D11CaptureFramePool` is only getting new frames at the refresh rate.
+This is normally 60fps, unless you have a fancy new GPU and monitor.
+On a remote desktop this refresh rate can be lower, like 30 fps.

 Note that this sleep is more accurate that python `time.sleep()` which on Windows is very inaccurate with a tolerance of +/- 15 milliseconds!